 Figure 6 Most frequently commented on sites by parish (South Norfolk)

-4.57 A further 58 new sites were submitted during the consultation subsequently subject to the HELAA assessment and earman subsequent phase of public consultation.
+4.57 A further 58 new sites were submitted during the consultation.
+These were subsequently subject to the HELAA assessment and earmarked for the subsequent phase of public consultation.